 The Act establishes a single framework for medical treatment decision making for people without decision making capacity that ensures that people receive medical treatment that is consistent with their preferences and values.

-Victorians will be able to create a legally binding advance care directive that will allow them to:
+Under the Act, Victorians are able to create a legally binding advance care directive that allows them to:

 - Make an instructional directive (which will provide specific directives about treatment a person consents to or refuses).